Mengel Natural History Society 2025-2026

 August 1, 2026 Saturday 10 AM - noon FIELD TRIP

 "Butterfly Identification Walk" at Blue Marsh.
 We will view at a distance and for a good look we will capture some butterflies and put them in viewing jars so you can get a close look before releasing them.
 A checklist of the 48 species of butterflies known from the park will be provided.
 Meet at the Blue Marsh Visitor's Center off of Palisades Drive.
 Joint walk with Baird Ornithological Club.
 Leaders: Karl Gardner 610-987-3281 and Ryan Woolwine 484-883-6461.
 All welcome.
 Free.
-Photograph is of a Hackberry Emperor, a species often seen at this location in August.
+Photograph is of a Tawny Emperor, a species sometimes seen at this location in August.

 August 15, 2026 Saturday 10 AM - noon FIELD TRIP